Chiheb-Edine-Zoghlemi/Chiheb-Edine-Zoghlemi/README.md

 ## I'm a Computer science student, Software engineer, AI consultant!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Blockchain
 - 👯 I’m looking to collaborate with other developers to share knowldge and learn from each other
 - 🥅 2021 Goals: Contribute more to Open Source projects and learn new technlogies
 - ⚡ Fun fact: I love music, videogames, graphic design and one piece